-On start up, the rotating gears purge the air from the suction chamber, through a vent groove in the piston to the return line in two pipe version, and through the nozzle line (after the solenoid valve opening) in one pipe version.

-On initial commissioning, it is possible to bleed the air more quickly, through the pressure gauge port.
+On start up, the rotating gears purge the air from the suction chamber, through a vent groove in the piston to the return line in two pipe version, and through the nozzle line in one pipe version.
+On initial commissioning, it is possible to bleed the air more quickly, through the pressure gauge.

 Because a vacuum now exists oil, due to atmospheric pressure, enters the suction chamber through the filter.

 From the suction side, the gears pass the oil to the pressure chamber, where it comes up against the head of the piston.
 Due to the build up of pressure, the piston is forced back against the pressure regulating spring.
-In the A type the flow of pressurized oil is interrupted by an incorporated solenoid valve (10), and can, therefore, be opened following the start of the motor (pre-purge), or interrupted before stopping the motor itself (instant shut-off of the flame preventing the nozzle dripping).
-The excessive oil discharges to the return side (or by-passes in the one pipe version).
+The outlet to the nozzle port, which until this point has been sealed by the seat on the head of the piston, opens and allows oil to flow through to the nozzle while the excess oil discharges to the return side (or by-passes in the one pipe version).
 It will be realized of course that the spring tension, which is varied by the regulating screw (1), regulates the pressure of oil required.